 A Portrait of the Artist as a not so Young Man

-His scintillating darkly spiritual novella, The Pelican Crossing, about the struggles of two London teenagers to be together across gang divides, can be read here and is now available for pre-order.
-It will be universally available as an ebook and in all good bookstores in summer 23…
+His scintillating darkly spiritual novella, The Pelican Crossing, about the struggles of two London teenagers to be together across gang divides, is available for paid subscribers here, or widely available in ebook and quality paperback (Troubador).

 Stunning!
 Kitty Edwards, Author of forthcoming novel, The Blue Poppy